All customers who have access to Ad Experiences as part of their Terminus subscription can access this view.

 - Channel: The advertising method being employed for the tactic.
 All non-LinkedIn integrated tactics will show as “Display” (Terminus’s standard ad delivery method), as their channel.

 - Audience Source: Where your target accounts are being accessed from.
-The options here could include the Terminus Account Hub, Salesforce, or a .CSV list, in addition to our other audience source integration options.
+The options here could include Terminus Data Studio, Salesforce, or a .CSV list, in addition to our other audience source integration options.

 - Account Rules: Additional account-level information related to your audience source.
-For tactics using the Account Hub as their audience source, this would include the account list and/or Global Filters applied.
+For tactics using Data Studio as their audience source, this would include the account list and/or Global Filters applied.
 For Salesforce-integrated tactics, this would show the fields and field values being used to select advertising accounts, in addition to any progression rules that may be applied to the tactic.

 - Departments: The specific departments selected for account targeting.
 Additional departments can be added to a running tactic by selecting the green “Edit” button.